 As students, your focus should be on your studies.
-We know that these are challenging times and we are here to help.
+We know these are challenging times, and we are here to help.
 This webpage will serve as a guide to help you find the resources you need.

-If food or housing insecurities or the lack of other basic needs are coming between you and your learning, please contact the Student Life Office at 978.542.6401 or email email@example.com to talk to the Student Wellness Case Management Team.
+If food or housing insecurities or the lack of other basic needs are coming between you and your learning, please contact email@example.com to talk to the Student Wellness Case Management Team.

 - Located in Ellison Campus Center, on the first floor, next to Counseling and Health Services.